Michelle Seitz

 Michelle Seitz is an American business executive and investor.
 She is the former chairman and chief executive officer of Russell Investments.
-Seitz is one of few women in the world who was leading a global asset management firm.
+Seitz is one of few women in the world who has led a global asset management firm.
 She is, according to Barron's, one of the "most influential women in U.S. finance".
 American Banker lists her as one of the "most powerful women in finance."
 Prior to her role at Russell Investments, she served on the board of William Blair & Company and as chief executive of William Blair Investment Management.
+In 2022, she left Russell Investments to launch the investment firm of MeydenVest Partners.

 Early life and education

+Michelle Seitz grew up in Lawrenceburg, Indiana, and her parents divorced when she was four years old.
 She decided to pursue a career in finance while on a high school class trip to the Chicago Board of Trade.
 She graduated from the Kelley School of Business at Indiana University in 1987 with a B.S. in accounting.
 Seitz became a Chartered Financial Analyst in 1990.

 Career

 Seitz began her career in 1987 as a portfolio manager at NationsBank in Charlotte, North Carolina.
 She received the firm's "rookie of the year" award in 1988 for best performance.
 From 1992 to 1996, she was a senior portfolio manager at Concord Investment Company.